aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

 <span class="image">![Secret ARN](5-arn-secret.png?raw=true)</span>

-## 6. Configure the client workstation
+## 6. Configure the EC2 workstation

 Subsequent labs on this site use a consistent way to access DB credentials, regardless if the DB cluster was created manually or automatically.
-To simplify interactions, the lab credentials are saved in environment variables on the client workstation you use to issue commands to the database.
-When the cluster is created automatically, the credentials are also set up for you, when you create the cluster manually, you need to run a few additional commands to reach parity.
+To simplify interactions, the lab credentials are saved in environment variables on the EC2 workstation you use to issue commands to the database.
+When the cluster is created automatically, the credentials are also set up for you.
+When you create the cluster manually, you need to run a few additional commands to reach parity.

 If you are not already connected to the Session Manager workstation command line, please connect [following these instructions](/prereqs/connect/).
 Once connected, run the command below, replacing the ==[secretArn]== placeholder with the ARN of the secret created above: